Web 3 Security 101: Essential Tools and Habits for Staying Safe Online

 Using Password Managers for Crypto Safety

-Another vital security layer is password managers; they are already crucial in web2 and are equally important in web3, especially with apps trying to simplify the user experience by utilizing MPC wallets and social connections for wallet creation.
+Another vital security layer is password managers; they are crucial in web2 and are equally important in web3, especially with apps trying to simplify the user experience by utilizing MPC wallets and social connections for wallet creation.
 Some examples include Bitwarden, 1Password, and ProtonPass.
 By having strong and unique passwords, you also protect your friends and audience by making it harder for your social and email accounts to be compromised.

 Best Practices for Everyday Web3 Safety